 - a) Edit old results: This button is used to upload an old MATLAB result file that was saved in a previous run of CFQuant (see Output files).
 After uploading the file, the screen changes to the Halo inspection screen. - b) Switch mode: Switches between single image mode and batch processing mode (see Work modes).
 The box on the left displays the current mode. - c) Colony and halo image loaders: Uploads the images.
-In batch processing mode, these are replaced with buttons to upload the colony and halo folders. - d) Load arrangement: Uploads a colony arrangement MATLAB file that was previously saved with the "Save arrangement" button. - e) Save arrangement: This button saves the specified colony arrangement as a MATLAB file (.mat).
-This file can be uploaded on future uses of CFQuant instead of re-specifying the colony arrangement. - f) Row and column specification: Used to input the number of rows and columns in the grid-like arrangement of the colonies (see Image requirements). - g) Empty spot specification: Selecting yes will open the colony arrangement figure (h).
-Selecting no will allow the user to continue without specifying empty locations on the grid. - h) Colony arrangement figure: If the user marked the "Yes" box in g, this figure allows them to specify the empty spots.
-Clicking on a spot in the figure will mark it as empty; clicking on it again will return it to normal. - i) "Done" button: This button becomes available once the user specifies the empty spots in the grid, or marks the "No" box in g.
+In batch processing mode, these are replaced with buttons to upload the colony and halo folders.
+Other buttons are available only after uploading both images. - d) Colony arrangement: Switches between arrangementbased detection (requiring colony arrangement input) and scatter-based detection (detection with no arrangement input). - e) Load arrangement: Uploads a colony arrangement MATLAB file that was previously saved with the "Save arrangement" button. - f) Save arrangement: This button saves the specified colony arrangement as a MATLAB file (.mat).
+This file can be uploaded on future uses of CFQuant instead of re-specifying the colony arrangement. - g) Row and column specification: Used to input the number of rows and columns in the grid-like arrangement of the colonies (see Image requirements). - Empty spot specification: Selecting yes will open the colony arrangement figure (h).
+Selecting no will allow the user to continue without specifying empty locations on the grid. - Colony arrangement figure: If the user marked the "Yes" box in g, this figure allows them to specify the empty spots.
+Clicking on a spot in the figure will mark it as empty; clicking on it again will return it to normal. - j) "Done" button: This button becomes available once the user specifies the empty spots in the grid, marks the "No" box in g or selects scatter-based colony detection.
 In single image mode, pressing it proceeds to the colony recognition phase.
 In batch mode, pressing this button prompts the user to select a folder to which the data will be saved, and then initiates the batch process with no more user interaction.